 "What people are tapping into, though, is that the issues each candidate represents are more important than the identity of the politician.
 It’s more important among the swelling anti-establishment crowd that a candidate fight for them, regardless of their age, sex or religion."
 (Image by Gage Skidmore.)

 "Feel-Good Movies About the End of the (Natural) World?" by Anil Narine

 "In the context of impending catastrophe, the role of the superheroes is interesting.
 Their strengths highlight our weaknesses.
 In the midst of the mayhem of this baffling, seemingly anti-intellectual film, we as viewers may find ourselves pondering something a little deeper: our fragility and the precariousness of the earth."
 (Image by Sushil Kumar.)

-Ethos is a collective of critics, scholars, and public intellectuals supported by the Institute for Arts and Humanities at the University of North Carolina at Chapel Hill.
+Ethos is a collective of critics, scholars, and public intellectuals at the University of North Carolina at Chapel Hill.
 This digital project provides a space for debating—and indeed producing—powerful cultural ideas through our weekly forums and a semiannual, peer-reviewed journal.